 OgmaNeo car controller

-The camera image is converted from RGB space into Y'uv space, before the luminance (Y channel) is passed through a Sobel edge detection filter.
-This filtered version is then passed into an OgmaNeo predictive hiearchy (formed from distance and chunk encoders/decoders), along with the current steering value.
+The camera image is converted from RGB space into Y’uv space, before the luminance (Y channel) is passed through a Sobel edge detection filter.
+This filtered version is then passed into an OgmaNeo predictive hierarchy (formed from distance and chunk encoders/decoders), along with the current steering value.

-Unlike the EOgmaNeo predictive hiearchy, the OgmaNeo hierarchy is capable of predicting not just the next steering value but also the next camera image.
-This predicted camera image output is used to form the NCC value (normalized cross correlation percentage), and hence determine whether the hierarchy is confident in it's predictions and should be in predicted driving mode.
+Unlike the EOgmaNeo predictive hierarchy, the OgmaNeo hierarchy is capable of predicting not just the next steering value but also the next camera image.
+This predicted camera image output is used to form the NCC value (normalized cross correlation percentage), and hence determine whether the hierarchy is confident in it’s predictions and should be in predicted driving mode.
 Or less confident and should be in training mode.